Purpose

 Sporicide kills all spores

 Not just any disinfectant may be used in the food industry.
-The following are set for disinfectants for the food industry:
+The following requirements are set for disinfectants for the food industry:

 • Broad spectrum of action;